 This National Book Award finalist has really incredible non-binary representation.
 We chatted about Pet with author H.D.
 Hunter on episode 61 on the YA Cafe Podcast.

 Cemetery Boys by Aidan Thomas (MS/HS)

 Yadriel wants nothing more than to carry on his Latinx family’s legacy as brujx.
-However, his family won’t accept his gender identity and keep trying to steer him towards bruja traditions for the upcoming Día de los Muertos.
+However, his family won’t accept his gender identity and keep trying to steer him toward bruja traditions for the upcoming Día de los Muertos.
 With his cousin and best friend Maritza, Yadriel sets out to perform a ritual that will prove to them he’s meant to be a brujo.
 When the ritual goes sideways, Yadriel summons Julián Díaz by accident.
 In life, Julián had a terrible reputation and looks to kill… in death, he wants to figure out who killed him.
 Can Yadriel help Julián, set the ritual right, and make his family see his truth once and for all?

 Students will adore this book.
 It is heartfelt and funny.
 There’s honest conversation about sexuality and gender identity that sounds like it’s written for teens, not at them.
 This is a book written “by, for, and about” Trans Latinx kids AND for others to enjoy, too.
 I feel so lucky to be alive in a world in which this book exists, and y’all need it for your classroom libraries, stat.

 I have two posts dedicated to Queer books for the classroom library, one for mg and one for high school.
 If you’re looking for some great representation for lower grade levels, check out this list from the New York Public Library of 12 Picture Books with Trans or Gender Non-Conforming Characters.

 Once again, please consider using my Bookshop affiliate link when shopping for these books.
 You can support indie book stores, AND support this blog at the same time 🙂